Tell the Home Office

 - details of any family court cases you’re involved in

-Forms you must send with your letter
+Forms you must attach to your email

 Both forms give the Home Office permission to contact your ex-partner at the address you give.

-Where to send your letter
+Where to send your email

 UK Visas and Immigration

 Status Review Unit

 New Hall Place